Maurmoo/-VPN-Setup-and-Usage-Proton-VPN-/README.md

   - Username: **LabUser**
   - Password: **Password1234**
   - Logged into the VM using Remote Desktop.
 Public IP address
+- After creation, click on the VM and locate its Public IP Address.
+- Use Remote Desktop to connect to the VM
 </p>
 <br />